srackham/rimu/README.md

 ## Quick start
-To try the Rimu library in your browser:
+Try the Rimu library in the npm Runkit page:

-1. Open the [Rimu NPM Runkit page](https://npm.runkit.com/rimu) in your browser.
+1. Open the [Rimu npm Runkit page](https://npm.runkit.com/rimu) in your browser.
 2. Paste in this code then press the _Run_ button.
 ``` javascript
 const rimu = require("rimu")